rajannpatel/landscape-docs/en/landscape-install-quickstart.md

-Title: Landscape On-Prem Quickstart deployment
+Title: Self-hosted Landscape Quickstart deployment

 # Quickstart deployment

 The so called quickstart mode of deploying Landscape consists of installing all the necessary software on a single machine.
 This is very handy for quickly checking out a new version of Landscape when you don't have Juju, but should not be used for production deployments because it can't be scaled.

 Advantages: